BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - **Commanding Bellow** `ACTIVE`

-Friendly Corsair models treat a Corsair Bo'sun as a [banner][Banner].
+Friendly Corsair models treat a Corsair Bo’sun as a [banner][Banner].

 </div>